laurap-dev/gradebook-docs/faq.md

 - **Customer Support**: Extensions → GradeBook → Support
 - **Send Diagnostics**: Use [Send Obfuscated GradeBook](features/obfuscate.md) for technical issues
 - **Feature Requests**: Submit via Support feature

+### How do I send diagnostic data to support?

+If you're experiencing a technical issue, you can share your GradeBook with the support team:

+1. Open your GradeBook spreadsheet
+2. Go to **Extensions → GradeBook → Support → Send Obfuscated GradeBook**
+3. This sends a privacy-protected copy with student data replaced

+This helps the support team identify issues more effectively while keeping student information private.

 ### Before Contacting Support